saltstack/salt-windows-msi/README.md

 ### `CONFIG_TYPE`

-There are 4 scenarios the installer tries to account for:
+There are 3 scenarios the installer tries to account for:

 1. existing-config (default)
 2. custom-config
 3. default-config
-4. new-config

 Existing